 In a land area of 24,702 square kilometers, the diocesan territory covers the civil districts of Warangal and Karimnagar.
 Warangal is the biggest town in the diocese.
-Karimnagar is other important town in the diocese.
+Karimnagar is other important place in the diocese.

 The total population in the diocesan territory is 9,443,810 as of census 2017.
 Telegus are the major ethnic groups.

 The towns are managed by municipalities.
-The villages and small towns are administered by elected local bodies called Panchayats.
+The villages and small towns are administered by elected local bodies called panchayats.

 Government and private operators provide extensive telecommunication facilities in the diocesan area.
-The diocese is well connected by local cable TV networks.
+The diocese is well-connected by local cable TV networks.

-56 percent is the literacy rate in the diocesan territory.
+Nearly 56 percent is the literacy rate in the diocesan territory.